bbalasub1/repeatFileChecker/README.md

 TESTING:

-    Use the photos in the phototest directory for testing this function.
+    Use the photos in the testimages directory for testing this function.

 CAVEATS: